How An Alcoholic Can Tell When Enough Is Enough

 • People start to become short and to the point to avoid any lengthy conversations with the alcoholic.

-• Many will start to question your addiction and start asking family member is you have a problem with alcohol.
+• Many will start to question your addiction and start asking family members, do you have a problem with alcohol.

 • Hiding behind your bottle because of embarrassment of your addiction.